 Here are a few things I’ve picked up when buying school uniform, especially for the first time.

-• Two pairs of trousers or two pinafores is enough for the week – However, I’ve found that my girls need four summer dresses for the Summer term (they show up dirt more!)
+Two pairs of dark trousers or two dark skirts/pinafores is enough for the week.
+However, I’ve found that my girls need four summer dresses for the Summer term as they tend to show up dirt more!

-• Pinafore instead of a skirt – For girls, buy pinafores.
-They keep everything in place (no untucked shirts, which happens instantly with the skirts) and helps avoid canteen medallions on the shirt so you can often get two days wear out of the same shirt
+For girls, I’d recommend buying pinafores.
+They keep everything in place (no untucked shirts, which happens instantly with the skirts) and helps avoid canteen medallions on the shirt so you can often get two days wear out of the same shirt.

-• When to buy school shoes – It might be tempting to get the shoes bought nice and early, but leave buying until the last minute.
+It might be tempting to get the shoes bought nice and early, but leave buying until the last minute.
 Childrens’ feet have a habit of growing fast in summer!
-New school starters will be back at school a week or two after the other children, so these in-between weeks are a great time to go as it’ll have quietened down in the shops
+New school starters will be back at school a week or two after the other children, so these in-between weeks are a great time to go as it’ll have quietened down in the shops.

-• Plimsoles – You can definitely buy cheaper plimsoles.
-They get such light use in the first couple of years that it’s pointless buying expensive ones
+You can definitely buy cheaper plimsoles.
+They get such light use in the first couple of years that it’s pointless buying expensive ones.

 You might also like: https://www.theparentsocial.com/starting-school-part-2/